Kinetic energy in random recurrent neural networks: Kinetic energy analysis

-\subsection{Arc Length parametrization of RNN activity}
+\subsection{Arc length parametrization of RNN activity}

-In this section, we study the arc length of RNN trajectories.
-As time flows, the activity travels along a curve in the manifold embedded in an ambient space of $\mathbb{R}^N$.
+As illustrated in Fig.~\ref{fig5}, representative trajectories of the RNN and the corresponding DMFT dynamics are shown for different values of the coupling strength $g$.
+The network activity $\bm{x}(t)\in\mathbb{R}^N$ evolves on the chaotic attractor with fluctuations increasingly pronounced as $g$ is increased.
+This is related to the growth of the kinetic energy, which can be linked to the arc length of trajectories studied in this section.
+As time flows, the activity travels along a curve on the manifold embedded in an ambient space of $\mathbb{R}^N$.
 The arc length is thus the cumulative distance traveled from $t_0$ to $t$, depending on an integral of speed (related to the kinetic energy).
 We can compare the results with predictions from DMFT.
 The arc length $s(t)$ from an initial time $t_0$ to time $t$ is thus defined as follows:

 where the speed is taken as a population average.